NextCenturyCorporation/mcs-scene-generator/README.md

 - `--non-target <type>` (optional): Force the non-target object to be a specific type (shape).
 Used in intuitive physics (but not gravity support) and agent scenes.
 - `--obstacle <type>` (optional): Force the obstacle object to be a specific type (shape).
 Used in interactive obstacle scenes.
 - `--occluder <type>` (optional): Force the primary occluder object (that occludes the target) to be a specific type (shape).
 Used in interactive occluder scenes.
+- `--second-agent <type>` (optional): Force the second agent object in multi-agent scenes to be a specific type (shape).
+Used in agent scenes.
 - `--symmetric <type>` (optional): Force the symmetric target object to be a specific type (shape).
 Used in gravity support scenes.
 - `--target <type>` (optional): Force the target object to be a specific type (shape).
 Used in intuitive physics (but not gravity support) and agent scenes.
 Please note that the target object in interactive scenes is currently always a soccer ball.